 Emulation of Clustering Statistics

-With the Aemulus collaboration, I aim to tap into the cosmological constraining power at small scales.
-We use Gaussian process emulators to model galaxy clustering statistics.
-I investigated emulating beyond-standard statistics to further constrain the growth of structure (spoiler, we get more precise constraints!)
+With the Aemulus collaboration, I have developed Gaussian process emulators to model galaxy clustering statistics in order to extract small-scale information.
+I investigated emulating beyond-standard statistics, such as the marked correlation function, to further constrain the growth of structure (spoiler, we get more precise constraints!).
 Check out our paper.

 Anomalous Galaxies with GANs

-I applied Generative Adversarial Networks (GANs) to detect anomalous images in the Hyper-Suprime Cam survey.
-We came up with a novel method for anomaly characterization, we found galaxy mergers, tidal features, extreme star-formers, and even some unexplainable objects.
+I applied generative adversarial networks (GANs) to detect anomalous images in the Hyper-Suprime Cam survey.
+Using a novel method for anomaly characterization, we found galaxy mergers, tidal features, extreme star-formers, and even some unexplainable objects.
 Read about it here, and find more https://weirdgalaxi.es yourself!

 Equivariant ML for Cosmology